 I could see why Dan fell in love with these mountains.
 The hills themselves and all the other pieces of this landscape are magical.
 Lake Superior, the Presque Isle River, Big Carp and Little Carp Rivers, Lake of the Clouds, the escarpment, old growth hemlock, I could go on and on.
 There is so much beauty to discover, there was just not enough time to photograph it all.

 Fortunately for me, my adventure with the Porkies continued.
 The Friends of the Porkies—my friends, whom I met and came to admire during my first residency—invited me back for the fall residency in 2008.
 They told me they loved the way I captured the Porkies and thought I brought passion to the creation of my images.

 And so, there I was again in the fall of 2008, tossing and turning in the bunk of my wilderness rustic cabin, looking at the clock and waiting for 3 a.m.
 I had to get an early start to capture the best light, and I was just plain excited.
 The Porkies can do that to you.
 Thinking about the new images, new trails, new friends, my mind just kept spinning.

 Sometime in the future, you have to visit the Porkies and discover the same feeling I experienced.
 Drop by the Artist In Residence cabin, Dan’s Cabin.
 It’s in the Union Springs camp area.
 You will feel his spirit and his energy when you are there.
 You’ll lose your heart to the Porkies just as I did.
 It is such a special place you just have to go there to see for yourself!
-I hope the images in the October 2009 issue of Traverse, Northern Michigan's Magazine will inspire you to visit.
-T
+I hope these images will inspire you to visit.

 Heading to the Upper Peninsula?
 Here are some ideas!